 It is the responsibility of all students to protect their own password and not divulge it to another person.
-If a student or staff member knows or suspects an account has been used by another person, the account holder must notify a Year Level Coordinator, immediately.
+If a student or staff member knows or suspects an account has been used by another person, the account holder must notify their teacher or Year Level Coordinator immediately.